Seatis/my-teaching-materials/exercises/expressions-and-control-flow/java.md

     // Creates a scanner
     Scanner scanner = new Scanner(System.in);

-    // The program stops and waits for user input and to press enter String userInput1 = scanner.next();
+		// The program stops and waits for user input and to press enter String userInput1 = scanner.nextLine();

-    // It only prints the first word of the line System.out.println(userInput1);
+		// It prints the whole line that was given by the user System.out.println(userInput1);

-		// The program reads the rest of the previous line.
-		String userInput2 = scanner.nextLine();
+		// The program stops and waits for user input that is an integer and to press enter int userInput2 = scanner.nextInt();

-		// It prints the rest.
+		// It prints the integer
 		System.out.println(userInput2);

-		// The program stops and waits for user input and to press enter String userInput3 = scanner.nextLine();

-		// It prints the whole line
-		System.out.println(userInput3);

-		// The program stops and waits for user input that is an integer and to press enter int userInput4 = scanner.nextInt();

-		// It prints the integer
-		System.out.println(userInput4);
   }
 }
 ```